-In case of a rejection of the appeal, a further onward appeal is possible before the Supreme Court (Tribunal Supremo), which in case of a positive finding has the power to grant the applicant with an international protection status.
+In case of a rejection of the appeal, a further onward appeal is possible before the Supreme Court (Tribunal Supremo),89 which in case of a positive finding has the power to grant the applicant with an international protection status.

-Indicators: Regular Pro ocedure: Legal Assistance I. Do asylum seekers have access to free legal assistance at first instance in practice? ❖ Does free legal assistance cover: ☐ With difficulty ☐ No ☐ Representation in interview ☐ Legal advice in practice? ❖ Does free legal assistance cover gal assistance on appeal against a negative decision ☑ Yes ☐ With difficulty ☐ No ☑ Representation in courts ☑ Legal advice Do asylum seekers have access to free le ❖ Does free legal assistance cover: Do asylum seekers have access to free le in practice? ❖ Does free legal assistance cover
+Indicators: Regular Procedure: Legal Assistance \ 1.
+Do asylum seekers have access to free legal assistance at first instance in practice?
+Yes With difficulty No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
+Do asylum seekers have access to free in practice?
+Does free legal assistance cover legal assistance on appeal against a negative decision ☐ Yes ☐ With difficulty ☐ No ☐ Representation in courts , □ Legal advice □

 Spanish legislation and Article 18(1)(b) of the Asylum Act guarantee the right to legal assistance to asylum seekers from the beginning and throughout all stages of the procedure.
 This assistance will be provided free of charge to those who lack sufficient financial means to cover it, both in the administrative procedure and the potential judicial proceedings.
-It is also established that NGOs assisting asylum seekers and refugees can play a consultative role in the determination procedure by submitting written reports on individual cases.
+It is also established that NGOs can provide legal assistance to asylum seekers.
+In addition, they can play a consultative role in the determination procedure by submitting written reports on individual cases.